Healing wounds

 With the support of Musical Ambassadors of Peace, Abaho organizes large events of refugees presenting indigenous music, dance and song, restoring hope and peace among different refugee groups.
 These groups include Somali, Congolese, Eritrean, Burundians and Sudanese.
 These events help to build long-term relationships between the different refugee communities, and help to foster a feeling of unity among groups traditionally at war with each other.

-Our musical ambassadors in Gaza are currently doing weekly sessions at their local UNRWA schools, UN sponsored schools specifically for Palestinian refugee children.
+Before the war our musical ambassadors in Gaza held weekly sessions at their local UNRWA schools, UN sponsored schools specifically for Palestinian refugee children.

-In these sessions, children have an opportunity to celebrate their own culture by practicing the singing and drumming of favorite traditional songs.
-They are also learning the fundamentals of music, giving them the building blocks for future musical experiences.
-These sessions not only preserve cultural heritage, but also support the children’s emotional well-being, promote resilience and help them build self-esteem.
+In these sessions, children had an opportunity to celebrate their own culture by practicing the singing and drumming of favorite traditional songs.
+They also learned the fundamentals of music, giving them the building blocks for future musical experiences.
+These sessions not only preserved cultural heritage, but also supported the children’s emotional well-being, promoted resilience and helped them build self-esteem.

 Due to a lifetime of war and occupation, high percentages of children in Gaza show symptoms of heavy psychological and emotional wounds, including depression, frustration and social withdrawal.